Alluris/alluris-tools/README.md

 $ brew install libusb
 ```

-Now you can compile the driver in src-dir
+Now you can compile the driver and the gadc CLI in the src dir
 ```
 $ make -f Makefile.mac
 ```

+### Windows

+Download the binaries from http://libusb.info/

+## ToDo

+* Use GNU Build System
+* Implement full command set